cdowell09/TableTalk/README.md

   "sql": "SELECT * FROM users WHERE created_at >= date_trunc('month', current_date - interval '1 month') AND created_at < date_trunc('month', current_date)"
 }
 ```

+Note: The context payload is required for all queries as it helps the LLM understand your database structure and generate appropriate SQL.
+Without it, the service cannot guarantee accurate SQL generation.

 ## Key Components